Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 10 Most Common Causes Revealed!

+Was The Wrong Pad Installed?
+Installing the wrong padding can cause wrinkles to develop in your carpet.
 It is your responsibility to choose the correct carpet padding.
 The padding you select is entirely up to you, even if the carpet salesperson doesn't ask your opinion, you have to ask questions and be proactive!

 If you agree to purchase the wrong padding, even if they told you that it was the correct padding for the carpet you chose, then YOU and only you can be held accountable for your selection.
+I suggest you be careful with the carpet and padding you purchase and not rely solely on the advice of any one salesperson.

 What Type of Padding Should I Purchase?

+Different carpet styles require different padding specifications to make sure your new carpet warranty stays in force.
 It would be wise to check with the carpet manufacturer before you make your padding selection to learn exactly what type, maximum thickness and minimum density rating they recommend.

-Plush and Textured carpet styles for residential applications can have a pad up to 7/16” thickness and a density of a least 6-pound density rating.
+• Plush and Textured carpet styles for residential applications can have a pad up to 7/16” thickness and a density of a least 6-pound density rating.

-Looped Berber styles require a thinner pad but a higher density rating.
+• Looped Berber styles require a thinner pad but a higher density rating.
 The usual padding is at least 8-pound density and a thickness of ¼” to 3/8” maximum.

-Frieze styles usually require padding with at least an 8-pound density rating.
+• Frieze styles usually require padding with at least an 8-pound density rating.
 Personally I prefer at least 8-pound density to help support your carpet and help prevent wrinkles.

-Best Padding Thickness
+Padding Thickness Problems

-With most residential carpets, padding should be no thicker than 7/16” although many carpet retailers commonly use ½” thickness with no problems.
+With most residential carpets, the manufacturers say padding should be no thicker than 7/16” although many carpet retailers commonly use ½” thickness with no problems.
+However, an issue may arise if you ever need to file a warranty claim.
+They could deny your claim if you use a thicker padding.

 Best Padding Density

-Padding density can be rated anywhere from 3-pound to 10-pounds.
+Going with thicker pad can cause problems, but going with a higher density padding is never a problem!
+Padding density can be rated anywhere from 3-pound to 10 pounds or more.
 The higher the density the more support it provides underfoot and the better it is for your carpet.
+Most homeowners prefer padding with a 6-pound to 8-pound density.
+10 pound padding is becoming more popular with higher grades of carpet and on stairs.

 I generally recommend using an 8-pound density padding to get the optimum level of support for your carpet and to help reduce the chances of developing wrinkles.
+The difference in cost for a 6-pound Rebond pad and 8-pound Rebond pad is minimal, but the benefit is significant.

 Best Padding Types

 There are many padding types available today and many are considered “Specialty” pads.
 By that I mean in certain situations your carpet or application may require that you choose a particular type of padding to help address a certain issue.
+Some specialty pads have a moisture barrier or are anti-microbial, or are made from wool, felt or various recycled fabrics or other materials.
+Learn More Specialized Carpet Pads

 Some pads are made from virgin foam and some are made from rubber.
 While rubber padding is usually really good, it is also really expensive.
-Dollar for dollar, Rebond type padding is the best value for your hard earned buck.
+Dollar for dollar, Rebond type padding offers the best value for your hard earned buck.
 Learn More Types of Carpet Padding

 Rebond Padding (Most bang for your buck!)